Filmon97/algorithms-and-data-structures-report/README.md

 `pip install -r requirements.txt`

-To read the report you will also need to fetch the LaTeX code from the overleaf repository:
+To read the report you will need to fetch the LaTeX code from the overleaf repository:

-`cd algorithm-and-data-structure-reports
+`cd algorithm-and-data-structure-reports`
 `git submodule init`
 `git submodule update`